Nil-Store/nil-store/spec.md

 Chains implementing on‑chain KZG precompiles MUST verify (b) on‑chain; otherwise (b) MUST be audited by watchers with fraud‑proof slashing.

+\#### 4.2.2 PoDE challenges (Proof‑of Delayed Encode, normative dial)

+Let `p_derive ∈ [0,1]` be a governance dial.
+For a `p_derive`‑fraction of epochs (or equivalently, of an SP’s per‑epoch challenges), the prover MUST satisfy a derivation challenge tied to the clear DU bytes:

+1. Provide a KZG opening against `C_root` proving that the verifier‑selected 1 KiB symbol(s) underlying the challenged row (per § 4.2) are correct cleartext.
+2. Using the active `micro_seal` profile (§ 3.4.3), derive the challenged `leaf64` deterministically from the opened clear symbols and the epoch beacon salt, and present the resulting `leaf64` and Merkle paths that match the posted roots.

+Timing of derivation MUST respect the per‑replica work bounds in § 6.2.
+Chains with KZG precompiles MUST verify (1) on‑chain; otherwise, auditors MUST verify (1) off‑chain with fraud‑proofs.

 `ctr` increments monotonically; replaying an old proof with the same counter is rejected on‑chain.